chriscottingham/pexchange/readme.txt

  just provide the interface.

 2) Please write the unit tests for your functions.
 Function bodies are required for this part.

-===

-Notes:

-On testing:
-    It would be nice to have some known, pre-calculated values against which to confirm that it's doing the right thing.
-Only way to get these is to write all the bits, generate a list, verify it somehow, and make it a static data source against which to test (in the AmicableTester.AmicableTestValue enum, in this case).